jasLogic/mipea/README.md

 It was only tested on the Raspberry Pi Zero, but should work on all other Raspberry Pis which use the bcm2835.

+Peripherals Implemented at the moment:
+* GPIO
+* PWM
+    * Using the clock manager

 TODO:
-1. Fix PWM
-    * PWM is for some reason only working when a program which uses the bcm2835-library was run beforehand.
-After that it works without any problems. - Fixed
-2. SPI
+1. SPI
-3. I2C
+2. I2C
-4. Audio
+3. Audio

 ### Usage